gweinz/myCache/README.md

-# Threaded Cache in C
+# Cache in C

-A multithreaded cache built from scratch in C. The queue (which I denoted capped queue) takes a capacity and so does the hash map to emulate a finite amount of storage for a cache.
+A cache built from scratch in C. The queue (which I denoted capped queue) takes a capacity and so does the hash map to emulate a finite amount of storage for a cache.
 Both were written from scratch to demonstrate the core implementations of these ubiquitous data structures.

 To compile run:
 gcc -o ./exe/mycache server.c cache.c